OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-074.md

 > We do not see our signs;
 > There is no longer any prophet,
-> Nor is there anyone among us who knows how long.
+> Nor is there anyone among us who knows the duration.

 ## Psalm 74:10